-When Madonna's "Sex" was released, actor Udo Kier, who was featured prominently in some of the photo book's best pictures (forever beautiful Udo does not take a bad shot), was asked about Ms. Ciccone.
+When Madonna's "Sex" was released, actor Udo Kier, who was featured prominently in some of the book's best pictures, was asked about Ms. Ciccone.
 What she was like?
-But more specifically, since Kier had ample chance to see, What was her vagina like?
-Mr. Kier's answer?
+But more specifically, since Kier had ample chance to see, what was her vagina like?
+(A question one should probably not ask but those things were asked) Mr. Kier's answer?
 "Organized."

 He could have been talking about Tippi Hedren's handbags in Marnie.

-But back to Marnie, my favorite Hitchcock picture, I find her purses, suitcases, ID cases and wallets the most intriguing.
+But back to Marnie, one of my favorite Hitchcock pictures, and, of all purse-filled pictures, I find her handbags, suitcases, ID cases and wallets the most intriguing.

-The yellow purse a raven-haired Marnie clutches while walking to the train looks (or feels?) vaginal.
+The yellow purse the raven-haired Marnie clutches while walking to the train looks (or feels?), I will say it again, vaginal.
 It can’t be an accident, at least I don’t want it to be -- she needs that thing.
-A cool blonde goddess, a compulsive liar and thief so traumatized by her past that her only arena for both escape and personal gain is work, she moves from city to city, nabbing jobs with her expert demeanor and skills (she is an efficient secretary) only to embezzle from employers.
+An eventual cool blonde (there are many colors), a compulsive liar and thief so traumatized by her past that her only arena for both escape and personal gain is work, she moves from city to city, nabbing jobs with her expert demeanor and skills (she is an efficient secretary) only to embezzle from employers.
 And dump that money in her various, vaginal bags.

 Jessie's pie.
 Well, that leads to a jealous argument.
 And Bernice admonishes her daughter with the potent demand, "Mind the drippings, Marnie."
 What a muddled household.
 Not unkempt, just mentally untidy.
 Brushing Jessie's hair and minding Jessie's pie are more important than stroking that sweet furry piece.
 And worse, her mother (an ex-prostitute), remarks that Marnie's hair is, well, whoreish: "Too-blonde hair always looks like a woman's trying to attract a man."
 Never mind her mother's hair is also quite light.
 Marnie needs to get out of there.
 It's time for her to change identities (Marnie Edgar/Margaret Edgar/Peggy Nicholson/Mary Taylor) and stash more jack in her pocketbook.

-Though Mark's the romantic lead, he's a pervert himself, and maybe not the healthiest partner for this wounded woman.
-And yet, he is trying to understand her.
-The movie, Mark (and Hitchcock) are sympathetic towards understandably troubled Marnie, making it tough to blame the woman for her antisocial tendencies.
+Though Mark's the romantic lead, he's a pervert himself, a very troubling person, and maybe not the healthiest partner for this wounded woman.
+And yet, he is trying to understand her, albeit in often terrible ways.
+The movie is sympathetic towards understandably troubled Marnie, making it tough to blame the woman for her antisocial tendencies.
 In her experience, men (people) are beasts who've only done her harm (flashback to a very young Bruce Dern freaking out a very young Marnie).
 The world is a cold-hearted place and she finds no solace at home, no father and no maternal warmth.